This post lists a year of research topics that focus on the way young children naturally learn. They play, they try things, and they see what happens.

 Pond study – bring pond water into the classroom, studying pond water, frog life cycle, what do animals need to stay healthy?

 Insects - so available and fun to study, characteristics of common bugs, how are they helpful, how are they alike and different

 Compost / Worms / and Gardening – what do plants need? grow plants, measure their growth, learn about the environment, study worms and other animals who live in the compost, how are worms helpful?

 Recycling – awareness of and measuring how much garbage the class generates, of what can be recycled, reused, and put in the compost… link

 Early Summer (June)

 Slugs – very abundant on the west coast, such wonderful vocabulary; kids love learning that scientists call a slug a Gastropod which means “stomach foot”

-Wildlife Trees instead of studying the whole forest, we concentrate on the concept of a wildlife tree, who lives on it, why is it important to have them.
+Wildlife Trees - instead of studying the whole forest, concentrate on the concept of a wildlife tree, what is it? what lives on it? why is it important to have them?

-Tide pools - the ocean is so big, so focus on one little part, the tide pool.
-I take the kids and their parents to a special tide pool not too far from the school.
+Tide pools – the ocean is so big, so focus on one little part, the tide pool.
+Take the kids and their parents to a tide pool.
 Celebrate a year-end picnic at the same time.
 Everyone explores, shares and learns about the tide pool environment.

-Interspersed between the kindergarten thematic units are special days such as holidays and also:
+Interspersed between research topics are special math days such as: